top of page

 children perspective taking with books in speech therapy

-While real-life social interactions with other students, as well as well-curated videos, can be great teaching tools for perspective taking in speech therapy, I've found that books are a great first step in teaching kiddos how to imagine others' points of view.
+While real-life social interactions with other students, as well as well-curated videos, can be great teaching tools for perspective taking in speech and language therapy, I've found that books are a great first step in teaching kiddos how to imagine others' points of view.

 Why?